Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 # to decode GPS information from Fieldstar or LBS+ extension
 # ( if this and DIN9684 is activated, but PRJ_PROCESS is not
 #   then the value of PRJ_PROCESS is overwritten with 1 to activate it )
-# PRJ_GPS=0
+# PRJ_FIELDSTAR_GPS=0

 # decide if local process data are wanted
 # PROC_LOCAL=0

 # select the feature set of the wanted local process data

-# select standard local process data IsoAgLib::iProcDataLocal_c with
+# select standard local process data iProcDataLocal_c with
 # measure programs and enhanced management of received setpoints
 # PROC_LOCAL_STD=0

-# select IsoAgLib::iProcDataLocalSimpleMeasure_c for
+# select iProcDataLocalSimpleMeasure_c for
 # local process data without measure programs to reduce
 # HEAP useage ( all measurement programs are stored on HEAP, as
 # amount of active programs depend on remote ECUs )
 # PROC_LOCAL_SIMPLE_MEASURE=0

-# select IsoAgLib::iProcDataLocalSimpleSetpoint_c for
+# select iProcDataLocalSimpleSetpoint_c for
 # local process data without selective reaction on received setpoints
 # ( simply store received setpoints and automatically ACK the receive of
 #   a setpoint )
 # PROC_LOCAL_SIMPLE_SETPOINT=0

-# select IsoAgLib::iProcDataLocalSimpleSetpointSimpleMeasure_c for
+# select iProcDataLocalSimpleSetpointSimpleMeasure_c for
 # local process data with smallest resource needs - and most
 # restricted feature set
 # PROC_LOCAL_SIMPLE_MEASURE_SETPOINT=0